Republicans face growing corporate backlash after Capitol assault | MarketScreener

-The announcements by Dow Inc., American Express and Marriott International, among others, threaten to throttle fundraising resources for Republicans who will soon be out of power in the White House and both chambers of Congress.
+The announcements by Dow Inc, AT&T Inc, Comcast Corp, Verizon Communications Inc, American Express Co, Airbnb Inc, Best Buy Co Inc, and Mastercard Inc, among others, threaten to throttle fundraising resources for Republicans who will soon be out of power in the White House and both chambers of Congress.
+AT&T and Comcast, for example, are among the biggest corporate donors in Washington.

-Hallmark Cards Inc and Mastercard both confirmed they were suspending donations after reports earlier by Popular Information, a political newsletter.

-Greeting-card giant Hallmark, based in Kansas City, Missouri and a large employer, said in a statement its political action committee requested Missouri Senator Josh Hawley and Kansas Senator Roger Marshall, both of whom objected to Biden's certification, return all campaign contributions.
+Greeting-card giant Hallmark Company Ltd said it had asked senators Josh Hawley and Roger Marshall to return its contributions.
+Representatives for the two Republicans, who both objected to Biden's certification, did not immediately respond to requests for comment.

-That amounts to a dramatic shift for businesses that typically spread their money widely around Capitol Hill to ensure access.
-Last week's assault on the U.S. Capitol has prompted some to reassess that approach.
+The announcements are a sign that some corporate donors, which typically spread their money widely around Capitol Hill, are re-assessing their strategy after supporters of President Donald Trump attacked the Capitol last week in an effort to prevent Congress from formalizing Biden's victory.

+Few companies have gone as far as Dow, which said it would withhold donations for the Republican lawmakers' entire terms in office - up to six years for those in the Senate.
+Others said they would withhold donations temporarily, or suspend giving to Republicans and Democrats alike.

-At least five people died last Wednesday when supporters of President Donald Trump invaded the U.S. Capitol in an effort to prevent lawmakers from certifying Biden's victory.
-Lawmakers were forced to hide from the mob for several hours.
+At least five people died in last week's attack, which also forced lawmakers into hiding for several hours.

-When they reconvened, 139 Republicans in the House of Representatives voted to challenge Biden's victory in Pennsylvania or Arizona, even though both states already formally certified the results and election officials say there were no significant problems with the vote.
+When they reconvened, 147 Republicans in the House of Representatives and the Senate voted to challenge Biden's victory in Pennsylvania or Arizona, even though both states already formally certified the results and election officials say there were no significant problems with the vote.

-Seven Republicans in the Senate also voted to challenge the Arizona results.

 Those voting yes included the top two House Republicans, Kevin McCarthy and Steve Scalise, and Senator Rick Scott, who as incoming head of the National Republican Senatorial Committee will head up efforts to win back the Senate in the 2022 elections.
 All of their jobs require extensive fundraising.
-None immediately responded to a request for comment.
+McCarthy and Scalise's offices did not respond to a request for comment.
+Representatives for Scott declined to comment.

 CUT OFF FOR HOW LONG?